 The government said the district had its own traditional ruler and it did not owe allegiance to the king.

-The king holds a largely ceremonial position in Uganda, but wields considerable influence among his people, many of whom accuse the government of expropriating the kingdom’s land.
+The king holds a largely ceremonial position in Uganda, but wields considerable influence among his people.

 Monarchies were restored in Uganda in 1993 after they were banned in the 1960s, but they are not allowed to participate in elective politics by campaigning or fielding candidates.